Location of Charlevoix

 Warm Days on the Water

-When you’re surrounded by water, you’ll want to spend your time enjoying it.
-Lake Michigan and Lake Charlevoix are both fantastic lakes for sailing, amazing freshwater fishing, all kinds of water sports, paddleboards, and kayaking.
-You don’t need to bring your own equipment either because area beaches have rentals available.
+When you’re surrounded by water, you’ll want to enjoy it.
+Lake Michigan and Lake Charlevoix are fantastic lakes for sailing, excellent freshwater fishing, water sports, paddleboards, and kayaking.
+You don’t need to bring your equipment either because area beaches have rentals available.

-To really get out and explore the Big Lake, stop by any of the many marinas in the area that offer private charters, boat tours, and sunset charters.
-You’ll have the benefit of local knowledge to take you to the best fishing spots, show you the most amazing views and provide the best local lore as you enjoy your time on the water.
+To get out and explore the Big Lake, stop by any of the many marinas in the area that offer private charters, boat tours, and sunset charters.
+You’ll benefit from local knowledge to take you to the best fishing spots, show you the most amazing views, and provide the best local lore as you enjoy your time on the water.

 Lake Charlevoix

-Did you know Lake Charlevoix has 56 miles of shoreline and a total of 17,200 acres of clear blue water?
-It is popular for swimming fishing, cruising and house gazing, and water sports.
-On one arm is Boyne City and the other is East Jordan – both are great shopping and dining spots.
-The Landings is a great place to stop and enjoy a bite, relax, and enjoy the view.
+Did you know Lake Charlevoix has 56 miles of shoreline and 17,200 acres of clear blue water?
+It is famous for swimming, fishing, cruising, house gazing, and water sports.
+On one arm is Boyne City, and on the other is East Jordan – both are excellent shopping and dining spots.
+The Landings is a great place to stop, enjoy a bite, relax, and enjoy the view.

 You can approach The Landings by land or by the lake.
-It’s just waiting for you to pull up your boat to its dock.
-Here you can enjoy American-style dining, craft beverages, amazing views of Lake Charlevoix, and watch the Ironton Ferry as it traverses on its renowned short route between two shores.
+It’s just waiting for you to pull your boat to its dock.
+Here you can enjoy American-style dining, craft beverages, amazing views of Lake Charlevoix, and watch the Ironton Ferry traversing on its renowned short route between two shores.

 Stuck in the middle